Tape v. Hurley: Chinese school

 Targeted by the restrictive education law, Chinese immigrants found private schools to educate their children.
-Some Chinese immigrants started Chinese Language School, which enabled immigrants to teach Chinese to the next generation.
+Some Chinese immigrants started the Chinese Language School, which enabled immigrants to teach Chinese to the next generation.
 Other children of immigrants were educated in religious schools and, as a result, were Christianized.
 Many parents wrote a letter to the education board, expressing the need to establish a Chinese School for all Chinese immigrants in San Francisco.
-The opening of the new Chinese school was not until September 1859, as the education board of San Francisco attributed the delay to lack of funding.
+The opening of the new Chinese school in Chinatown was not until September 1859, as the education board of San Francisco attributed the delay to lack of funding.
 The Chinese school operates as a day school for only nine months due to the low attendance rate.
-One reason for the low attendance rate is the Chinese's lost control over the school administration.
-However, Superintendent James Denman blamed the Chinese for the school's failure, expressing that Chinese immigrants had no interest in learning American ways, and it is not the school system's fault.
-Though Chinese school stopped its day school operation in June 1860, it continued as a night school for another eight months before closing.
-Later, the school was reopened and renamed Chinese Primary School in 1885, the Oriental School in 1906, and continuously operated as Gordon J. Lau School today.
+One reason for the low attendance rate is the Chinese lost control over the school administration.
+However, Superintendent James Denman blamed the Chinese for the school's failure, expressing that Chinese immigrants had no interest in learning American ways, and it is not the school system's fault, but some Chinese children were no doubt prevented from attending when the school was moved outside of Chinatown.
+This required a longer commute whereupon the children became a target of verbal and physical abuse by white children.
+Though the Chinese school stopped its day school operation in June 1860, it continued as a night school for another eight months before closing.
+Later, the school was reopened and renamed the Chinese Primary School in 1885, the Oriental School in 1906, and continuously operates as Gordon J. Lau School today.

 Incident

-Tapes family
+Tape family

 Mamie Tape was a Chinese American born in San Francisco.
-Her parents, Joseph C.Tape (趙洽) (1852–1935), and Mary McGladery Tape (1857–1934), were both immigrants from China arriving in California in 1864 and 1868, respectively.
+Her parents, Joseph C. Tape (趙洽) (1852–1935), and Mary McGladery Tape (1857–1934), were both immigrants from China arriving in California in 1864 and 1868, respectively.
 Joseph Tape was born in Guangdong province in China and arrived in the United States at the age of twelve.
 Mary Tape was an orphan who grew up in Shanghai and moved to California at eleven.
 Mary Tape lived in the Ladies' Protection and Relief Society in her early life, where she learned English and American culture.
-Joseph and Mary Tape met at Mary's home Ladies' Protection and Relief Society and married in 1875.
+Joseph and Mary Tape met at Mary's home, the Ladies' Protection and Relief Society, and married in 1875.
 They had four children: Mamie, Frank, Emily, and Gertrude.
 Joseph Tape was a businessman and an interpreter for the Chinese consulate, while Mary Tape was an amateur photographer and artist.
 They lived as a prosperous middle-class family and settled in the Cow Hollow neighborhood of San Francisco, a predominantly white community.